jswade/NWM-water-temperature/README.md

 -   **/presentations**: In-depth presentation on motivations, model development, and future outlook for NWM water temperature modeling.

--   **/python_environment**: Yml file used to generate Python Conda environment for model scripts.
+-   **/python_environment**: Yml file used to generate Python environment for model scripts.

 -   **/visualization**: Figures and tables illustrating modeling outcomes.